linuxdeepin/deepin-album/assets/deepin-album/album/en_US/album.md

 ### Export Albums

-1. On the Albums interface, right-click an album.
+1. On the Albums interface, right-click an album with photos only.
 2. Select **Export**.
+3. Select the path to be stored and click **Save** in the pop-up dialog box.

 ### Delete Albums

 1. On the Albums interface, right-click an album.
 2. Select **Delete**.
+3. Click **Delete** in the pop-up dialog box.

 ## Main Menu

-In the main menu, you can [Create New Albums](#Create New Albums), [Import Photos](#Import Photos), switch window themes, view help manual, and get more information about Album.
+In the main menu, you can [Create New Albums](#Create New Albums), switch window themes, view help manual, and get more information about Album.

 ### Theme